mendix-temp/mendix-temp125/README.md

 `git add <fileName>` or `git add <folderName>: add the chosen file/folder to the next commit
 `git commit`: commit the files
 `git push`: push the commited files to github repository
+`npm run publish`: create a software release on github

 Then, you need to go to log in the github repo and follow the following steps to set the last publish as the latest release (the one used by the autoupdate)